Packers keep Browns winless with furious comeback

 Hundley threw the winning touchdown pass with 5:05 left in overtime.

+The 42-yard game winning drive was set up with an interception by Packers rookie safety Josh Jones.
+Linebacker Clay Matthews III hit the arm of Browns quarterback DeShone Kizer as Kizer was throwing a pass intended for Rashard Higgins, The ball sailed high and came down like a punt into the arms of Jones.

+“The only thing I was thinking about was ‘Don’t drop it,'” Jones said.
+“We were down 14 points in the fourth quarter.
+That doesn’t even happen in Madden.
+A big shout-out to the entire team.”

-Momentum gained at the end of the first half carried over for the Browns on their first possession of the third quarter, capped by a 2-yard touchdown pass from quarterback DeShone Kizer to Corey Coleman for a 21-7 lead with 2:49 left in the third quarter.
-It was Cleveland’s largest lead of the season.
+Momentum gained at the end of the first half carried over for the Browns on their first possession of the third quarter, capped by a 2-yard touchdown pass from Kizer to Corey Coleman for a 21-7 lead with 2:49 left in the third quarter.
+It was Cleveland’s largest lead of the season, but the fourth-quarter collapse has been all too familiar to the Browns, who are 1-28 under head coach Hue Jackson.

+“It’s a broken record,” Jackson said.
+“Our guys fight hard.
+They do a lot of good things and we do things that don’t give us a chance to finish football games.
+We started this game pretty well, but in the fourth quarter, when you need it most, that’s when you have to make plays.”

 The Packers cut the deficit to 21-14 on a 1-yard run by Jamaal Williams with 12:54 to play to finish off a 75-yard drive.
 The Browns forced a punt with 5:22 left the next time Green Bay had the ball, but could not run out the clock.